manuGil/online-core/docs/source/data-modeling.rst

    This exercise requires no software or auxiliary datasets.

-Geographic Phenomena is a term for all phenomena with a spatial dimension, such as landcover or air pollution.
+`Geographic phenomena`_ is a term for all phenomena with a spatial dimension, such as landcover or air pollution.
 Phenomena are geographic (spatial) when they:

 * Can be named or described;
 * Can be georeferenced (have a location on the Earth’s surface);
 * Can be assigned a time interval.

-Geographic Phenomena can be divided into  Geographic Objects and Geographic Fields, and  Geographic Fields can represent geographic phenomena as discrete fields or continuous fields.
+Geographic Phenomena can be divided into  `geographic objects <Geographic object_>`_ and  `geographic fields <Geographic field_>`_, and  Geographic Fields can represent geographic phenomena as discrete fields or continuous fields.

 .. attention::
    **Question.**
    Give some examples of phenomena for which one of the three elements above is missing.
 Can they be used in a GIS?

-.. admonition:: LTB

-  Learn about:
-  `Geographic phenomena`_.
-  `Geographic field`_.
-  `Geographic object`_.

 Objects or Fields
 ^^^^^^^^^^^^^^^^^